hyperledger/indy-hipe/text/localized-messages/README.md

 of this type.
 It would be redundant and needlessly verbose.

-The solution is to declare localization semantics in the HIPE that documents the message type.
+The solution is to declare localization semantics in the HIPE that documents the message type or protocol.
 By convention, this is done in a section of the HIPE named *Localization* (or "Localisation", for folks that like a different locale's spelling rules :-).
 In our example, the relevant section of the HIPE might look like this: